 Elbow pain may initially seem like a minor issue, but, it quickly becomes obvious just how much this kind of pain can interrupt your daily activities.
 At Mid Atlantic Orthopedic Associates, LLP, located in East Brunswick, New Jersey, the group of board-certified and fellowship-trained surgeons creates an intimate atmosphere where you can feel comfortable getting the most personalized care for your elbow pain.
-Book your consultation by calling the office today.

 Elbow pain can occur for several reasons, including the following types of tendonitis.

 Tennis elbow, or lateral epicondylitis, occurs with overuse of the tendons on your outer elbow.
 This injury affects not only tennis players but also others who make certain types of repetitive motions.
 For example, if you regularly lift heavy boxes or use large handheld tools, you can develop tennis elbow.